Quantum state preparation without coherent arithmetic: Abstract

 \section{Abstract}

 We introduce a versatile method for preparing a quantum state whose amplitudes are given by some known function.
-Unlike existing approaches, our method does not require handcrafted reversible arithmetic circuits, or quantum memory loads, to encode the function values.
+Unlike existing approaches, our method does not require handcrafted reversible arithmetic circuits, or quantum table reads, to encode the function values.
 Instead, we use a template quantum eigenvalue transformation circuit to convert a low cost block encoding of the sine function into the desired function.
-Our method uses only $4$ ancilla qubits (3 if the approximating polynomial has definite parity), providing order-of-magnitude qubit count reductions compared to state-of-the-art approaches, while using a similar number of Toffoli gates if the function can be well represented by a polynomial or Fourier approximation.
+Our method uses only $4$ ancilla qubits (3 if the approximating polynomial has definite parity), providing order-of-magnitude qubit count reductions compared to state-of-the-art approaches, while using a similar number of gates if the function can be well represented by a polynomial or Fourier approximation.
 Like black-box methods, the complexity of our approach depends on the `L2-norm filling-fraction' of the function.
-We demonstrate the efficiency of our method for preparing states commonly used in quantum algorithms, such as Gaussian and Kaiser window states.
+We demonstrate the algorithmic utility of our method, including preparing Gaussian and Kaiser window states.